-In general, November is the cheapest month to fly from United States to Faro.
-Due to it being the ‘off-season’ during this time, you can expect flight prices to be around $523.
+The month of November is, on average, the cheapest month to fly to Faro from United States, with most prices found around $523.
 If you are unable to visit Faro during the month of November, then departing from United States during the month February is also very affordable.
 Most momondo users find prices during this month for around $625.

-You are more likely to see cheaper flights to Faro from United States when booking 33 days ahead of your departure date.
-In general, you can expect to find flights to Faro for around $691 when searching 33 days out.
+We recommend purchasing flights from United States to Faro 33 days ahead of your departure date because this is when momondo users tend to see the best flight rates.
+On average, our users have found flights to Faro for $691.
 Keep in mind that you might be able to find cheaper flights to Faro at any time.
-In fact, our users found flights for as low as $486 in the past 72 hours.
+In fact, our users found flights for as low as $408 in the past 72 hours.

-Portugal has reopened its borders to travelers arriving from the EU, Australia, China, Hong Kong, Japan, Macau, New Zealand, Rwanda, Singapore, South Korea or Thailand Until further notice travel from the UK into Portugal is restricted to Portuguese nationals and foreign citizens with legal residency in Portugal.
+Portugal has reopened its borders to travelers arriving from the EU, Schengen Area, Australia, China (including Hong Kong and Macao), South Korea, New Zealand, Rwanda, Singapore, Thailand and Uruguay.
+Travel from the UK and Brazil into Portugal is suspended.
+Except for the right of entry for national citizens and their families and holders of residence permits in Portugal.
 Travelers from areas other than those listed above may enter or transit through Portugal only if they have an "essential" reason such as professional, study, family reunification, health, or humanitarian reasons.
 Business travelers should be prepared to describe the reason for business travel and may be asked for evidence.
 Students must have the appropriate visa and/or be prepared to present evidence of registration with a Portuguese educational institution.
 Third country national holders of residency permits or long-term resident visas issued by EU member states may transit Portugal to return to their country of residence.Entry requirements

-Travelers arriving from the EU, Australia, China, Hong Kong, Japan, Macau, New Zealand, Rwanda, Singapore, South Korea or Thailand, will be subject to health screening on arrival at mainland airports.
-Travelers arriving from the UK must be a Portuguese national or a citizen legally resident in Portugal and be required to present a medical certificate with a negative COVID-19 PCR test result issued within 72 hours of departure.
+Travelers must present a medical certificate with a negative COVID-19 PCR test result issued within 72 hours of departure.
+Children under the age of 2 are exempt from COVID-19 testing requirements.
+Travelers must complete and present an electronic Passenger Locator Card upon boarding.
+Travelers arriving from the UK and Brazil must be a Portuguese national or a citizen legally resident in Portugal and be required to present a medical certificate with a negative COVID-19 PCR test result issued within 72 hours of departure.
 Travelers without a valid medical certificate with a negative PCR test result will be tested at the airport.
 Travelers arriving in Madeira and Porto Santo must complete and submit an epidemiological survey 12-48 hours before departure.
 This will generate a QR code which must be presented upon arrival.
 On arrival, travelers must present a medical certificate with a negative COVID-19 PCR test result issued within 72 hours prior to departure.
 More information is available here.
-Travelers arriving in the Azores must present a medical certificate with a negative COVID-19 PCR test result issued within 72 hours prior to departure.
+Travelers arriving in the Azores must present a medical certificate with a negative COVID-19 PCR test result issued within 72 hours prior to departure and submit a Questionnaire for Risk Assessment and Early Detection.
 More info is available here From 9 December, travelers will need a negative COVID-19 test for travel from São Miguel and Terceira to any of the other islands in the archipelago.Quarantine requirements

+Travelers arriving from Czech Republic, Slovakia, Slovenia, Spain, Estonia, Ireland, Lithuania, Latvia are subject to a 14-day quarantine, at home or in a place indicated by health authorities.
+Prophylactic isolation does not apply to passengers on essential travels and whose length of stay in national territory, certified by return ticket, does not exceed 48 hours.
+Travelers who are nationals or residents of Portugal, arriving from the UK and Brazil are subject to a 14-day quarantine, at home or in a place indicated by health authorities.
 Travelers arriving in Madeira and Azores without a medical certificate with a negative COVID-19 PCR test result issued within 72 hours prior to departure are subject to COVID-19 test and quarantine until they received the test results.
 Residents in Madeira and Azores returning home to the region, will need to take a second COVID-19 test 5-7 days from the date they were first tested.
 They must self-isolate at home until they know the result of the second test.All other info